ane/ane.github.io/_posts/2017-03-08-camel-abstractions.md

   - camel
 ---

-[Apache Camel](http://camel.apache.org/) is a routing and mediationg engine.
+[Apache Camel](http://camel.apache.org/) is a routing and mediation engine.
 If that doesn't say anything to you, let's try this: Camel lets you connect endpoints together.
 These endpoints can vary.
 They can simple local components, like files, or external services like ActiveMQ or web services.
 It has a common language format for the data, so that your data can be